 Each student has their own personal page on our Performance Management website.
 This includes individual fitness/agility test results and other performance management information for players to continually utilise to assist in their own development

-IFS students gain match practice through participating in games against other club and school teams on a fortnightly basis.
+IFTS students gain match practice through participating in IFS FC matches, also against other clubs and school teams.

-In addition to futsal training at school, students and parents are welcome to join the IFS Futsal Club which competes in a weekly competition at Niagara Park.
-Players have the opportunity to be selected to play in state and national titles.
+Whilst our students do attend some futsal training throughout the school year, students and parents are welcome to join the IFS Futsal Club which participates in a weekly competition at either Niagara Park, PLC – Woy Woy and Cessnock.
+Students also have the opportunity to be selected to play for the school in state and national futsal titles.

-IFS offers access to some of this country’s best coaches – the likes of ex-Matildas Julie Dolan, Joey Peters, ex-Mariners players André Gumprecht, Brad Porter and Patrick Zwaanswijk and ex EPL player Lloyd Owusu.
+IFS offers access to some of this country’s best coaches – the likes of ex-Matildas Julie Dolan, Joey Peters, ex-Mariners players André Gumprecht, Brad Porter, Patrick Zwaanswijk, Adam Kwasnik and Daniel McBreen.
 These coaches not only bring a wealth of technical knowledge and qualifications, but also they add world’s best practice within the curriculum.